crossplane/docs/content/master/concepts/compositions.md

 line="13">}}kind{{</hover>}} of input.

 This example uses Function Patch and Transform.
-Function Patch and Transform is a Function that implements Crossplane resource templates.
+Function Patch and Transform is a function that implements Crossplane resource templates.
 You can use Function Patch and Transform to specify resource templates in a pipeline with other Functions.